speechly/cli/README.md

 The latest context added will be used as the current context.
 See help for config command to discover other uses.

+Another option is to set the API key as an environment variable, where the tool will pick it up and use it automatically.
+Just set env variable `SPEECHLY_APIKEY` and run!

 After configuration of the Speechly CLI, it is possible to: